‘Incomprehension’ at death of young man in Dundalk crash, mourners told

 A yellow licence plate made by Alan’s friends represented his love for cars and machinery; his pint glass for “the craic he had with the boys”; and his favourite shirts for nights out were also brought up.

-Models of a teleporter, a John Deere and farmyard animals were brought up to represent his love of farming and the work “that brought him so much pride and joy”.
+Models of a teleporter, a John Deere and cows were brought up to represent his love of farming and the work “that brought him so much pride and joy”.

-An Emirates plane ticket and photos of him travelling showed his love for “experiences and seeing the world” and his drumsticks and some of his records, including those of Luke Combs, ACDC and Christy Moore, represented his love for music and the soundtrack to so many moments in his life.
+An Emirates plane ticket and a camera showed his love for “experiences and seeing the world”.

+Alan’s sister Sharon sang Angel and read out a reflection about her brother, the youngest in the family, who she called “the miracle boy”.

 Father Connaughton said that Alan was religious, and attended mass most Sundays.